SolraBizna/ars-emu/HARDWARE.md

 ## Light pen

+This is the most metal light pen I've ever seen.
+By that I mean that its casing is actually metal.
+I think they built the electronics inside of an otherwise real pen housing, but I can't be sure.
+If they designed a metal pen body from scratch just for this thing, that would absolutely be par for the course for a late-80's Eiling Technologies product, but since it's the same electronics as the light gun, I think they developed the light gun first and then somebody tried to fit it into a pen they had lying around.

 Same ID as the light gun.
-Button bits 3-6 are always 0 on the light pen; this lets you tell it apart from the light gun.
+Button bits 3-6 are always 0 on the light pen, since the pen lacks a mode selector switch.
+This is the only way for software to tell them apart.

 Light pens are normally plugged into the second port (`$0241`) when used with a controller, or the first port (`$0240`) when used with a keyboard.